-Key themes across the two days will be:
+Key themes across the two days were:

 - Emerging sexual health issues and opportunities for diverse communities